MixReasoning: Switching Modes to Think: Method

+To enable intra-response adaptive reasoning, MixReasoning requires a control mechanism that can flexibly and reliably adjust reasoning depth without introducing a second model or degrading the base model's capability.
+We achieve this by training a lightweight LoRA adapter that distills a concise reasoning behavior into the base model while keeping the original ``thinking mode'' intact.

+Formally, let $\theta$ denote the parameters of the base reasoning model.
+Given a question $q$ with a latent chain of thought $\mathbf{t}_{1:n}$ and final answer $a$, we construct short explanations $\mathbf{t}_{1:m}$ ($m<n$) that remain accurate and sufficient for producing $a$.
+We then fine-tune a LoRA update $\Delta\theta$ on such targets:

+Unlike hybrid prompting or retraining-based approaches that entangle thinking and non-thinking behaviors in a single set of weights, our LoRA adapter preserves the base model and avoids catastrophic forgetting.
+Since multiple reasoning traces of varying length can lead to the same answer, $\Delta\theta$ can be interpreted as a task vector that primarily controls CoT length~\citep{ilharco2022editing}.

-At inference (illustrated in Figure~\ref{fig:method} (a)), we \textbf{scale the LoRA adapter strength $\alpha$} to interpolate between the base model’s longer-chain reasoning and the non-thinking mode, enabling on-the-fly switching within a single served model.
+During inference (Fig.~\ref{fig:method}a), we \textbf{scale the LoRA strength $\alpha$} to smoothly interpolate between detailed reasoning ($\alpha\!=\!0$) and concise mode ($\alpha\!>\!0$).
+Crucially, $\alpha$ can be adjusted at any decoding position, enabling fine-grained mode switching within a single response while serving a single model.